 “According to Dr. Prior, the antioxidant characteristics in blueberries are likely due to anthocyanins.
 The berries’ blue color is the result of their ample concentrations of anthocyanins — so, the bluer the berry, the better for you!”

-Anthocyanins pigment is so high in blueberries that it can sometimes even reverse vision loss (citation / proof needed)
+Anthocyanins pigment is so high in blueberries that it can sometimes even reverse vision loss (citation/proof needed) and

 Researches also show that the synergy created by combining bioflavonoid and vitamin C makes it more effective in treating eye problems.